CiwGAN and fiwGAN: Encoding information in acoustic data to model lexical learning with Generative Adversarial Networks: Introduction

-One of the major contributions of these models is the facilitation of unsupervised ASR for zero resource languages, which is why their evaluation focuses on metrics such as the word discrimination tasks (e.g.~\citealt{levin13,chung16,kamper19,chen20}) or naturalness of the outputs (e.g.~\citealt{eloff19,chen20}).
+One of the major contributions of these models is the facilitation of unsupervised automatic speech recognition (ASR) for zero resource languages, which is why their evaluation focuses on metrics such as the word discrimination/error tasks (e.g.~\citealt{levin13,chung16,kamper19,chen20,niekerk20,baevski20}) or naturalness of the outputs (e.g.~\citealt{eloff19,chen20,niekerk20}).
 A subset of proposals explores interpretability of the latent space and generated outputs (see \citealt{chung16,chorowski19}), but they focus on the entire latent space rather than on individual variables or their direct influence on generated outputs.
 Moreover, the acoustic word embedding models still operate with relatively high dimensional vectors (substantially higher than in the fiwGAN architecture; see Section \ref{fiwGANonTimit}) and their interpretation often includes the entire latent vector or requires additional dimensionality reduction techniques.
 To my knowledge, exploration of how \emph{individual} variables in these vectors correspond to linguistically meaningful units or how we can elicit categorical behavior (see Section \ref{up}) is absent.

 Finally, while autoencoders are generative and unsupervised, they crucially differ from GANs in that the encoder does have direct access to the data.
 Additionally, autoencoders are trained on replicating data rather than on learning to generate data from noise in an unsupervised manner.
 In other words, autoencoders are unsupervised in terms of encoding data representations in the latent space, but the data generation part (decoders) is supervised in the autoencoder architecture.
 GANs, on the other hand, are unsupervised also in the sense of data generation.
+This distinction is primarily relevant for the cognitive modeling aspect of the proposal.